 - Shorten Holes: Reduce the length of play to keep the game moving faster.

-- Use Team Formats: Games like scramble or best ball work well.
+- Use Team Formats: Games like a scramble or best ball work well.
 They allow groups to play together, easing pressure on beginners.

 - Highlight Hazards: Use glow sticks and tape to mark bunkers, ponds, and roughs clearly.